AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Protection

 To protect against this threat model, we will utilize a signed Diffie Hellman key exchange during all communications.
 Every time a client and server interact, their interaction will be prefaced by a  signed Diffie Hellman key exchange.
 These signatures are created using each actors RSA private keys and verified using their public keys.
 This allows the client and server to agree on a new shared secret key before every interaction, and grants perfect forward secrecy.
 This method also enables the user and server to ensure that they are each communicating with the entity they intend to be communicating with by verifying the signatures.
 After the key exchange, all messages will be encrypted using AES with the symmetric, shared key.
-During application development, values g and q will be chosen and baked into the applications.
-Value q will be 2048 bits, and values a and b will be 224 bits.
+As stated within the assumptions section, values g and q will follow the recommendations laid out in RFC3526 for 2048-bit exchanges.
 Here is the sequence of messages we will use during the key exchange between our two actors, Bob (B) and Server (S):

 * Bob picks random value a.
-* **B** -> **S**: `[(g^a) mod q]signed by B`
+* **B** -> **S**: `[(g^a) mod q]B^(-1)`
 * Server validates signature picks random value b.
-* **S** -> **B**: `[(g^b) mod q]signed by S`
+* **S** -> **B**: `[(g^b) mod q]S^(-1)`
 * Bob validates signature and Bob and Server now have a shared key `K= g^(a*b) mod q`
 * **B** -> **S**: `{<message>}K`
 * **S** -> **B**: `{<message>}K`